-In Year 5 we teach in two class groups Miss Howells in QE2 and Mrs Reeve in Endeavour.
+In Year 5 we teach in two class groups, Mr Farrell in QE2 and Mr Jones in Endeavour.
 We have many interesting units of work and have made a great start to the year.
 Below you will find information about our units of work, as well as termly updates showing examples of what the children have produced.

 Year 5’s day ends at 3:20pm, the same as the rest of Key Stage 2.
 The children walk out of the key stage two playground and are collected at the gate in the car park.
 We have outdoor PE on a Tuesday afternoon and indoor PE on a Thursday afternoon.

 We have new spellings to learn every week which we hand out on a Monday in homework books.
 We encourage the children to keep practising their spellings at home in different ways.
 On Friday we test the spellings in a dictation using the words we have been focusing on that week, and more.
 Dictations are a part of the New Curriculum and teach the children many useful skills.

 Homework is handed out on a Monday and usually consist of an activity to learn a times table, and an English and Maths activity.
 Often the English homework will be linked to grammar and punctuation due to the new curriculum also being heavily focused on accurate grammar.
 Sometimes we have longer pieces of homework which are project based.
 The children might be asked to research a topic and then create something linked to it, or produce something in response to their learning at school..

 Below are the topics we will be learning about this year, along with exmaples of the work produced.

 In English in term 1 and 2 we learn about Ancient Greek myths and focus on descriptive story writing skills.
 Next we enjoy reading and writing fables.
 Then we study and write performance poetry, developing our use of voice and eye contact.
 Our English then links to our Geography topic ‘Keeping Healthy in Stockwood’ and our History topic of the Olympics.